-The Customer will provide unimpeded and safe access (i.e. keys, entry codes, etc.) to EPLC or its agent at all times for the purpose of installing, removing, maintaining, operating or changing metering and distribution equipment.
+The Customer will provide unimpeded and safe access (i.e. keys, entry codes, etc.) for EPLC and its agent at all times to equipment that is located on the Customer's property for the purpose of installing, removing, maintaining, operating or changing metering and distribution equipment as per the "Powers of Entry" described in section 40 of the Electricity Act.